Funminiyi-debug/Pdf2Speech/CODING_STANDARDS.md

 - Use the most recent syntax of C# e.g. single constructors should be written constructorless
 - always write unit tests for new features
 - Don't use tuple response from methods, instead create a class or record for response types
+- use consistent variable declaration, if it's var let everything be var instead of say string